 Cleaning Products That Should Never Be Used

-· Avoid leaving salt or salty foods to dry on the surface
+- Avoid leaving salt or salty foods on the surface

-To remove stubborn stains or to treat a scratch use a synthetic, abrasive general purpose pad such as Scotch Brite® to apply stainless steel cleaner/polish.
+To remove stubborn stains or scratches, use a synthetic, general-purpose abrasive pad such as Scotch-Brite™ to apply stainless steel cleaner/polish.
 Carefully rub out the spot by rubbing in the direction of the grain.
-(Exception: High polish stainless steel surfaces should never come in contact with any abrasive brush, cloth or cleaning agent).
+(Exception: High-polish stainless steel surfaces should never come in contact with any abrasive brush, cloth or cleaning agent.)

 Below is a fascinating video produced by Team Stainless, a network of associations in the stainless steel, chromium, nickel and molybdenum industries.
 This short video offers a brief synopsis on the value of stainless steel, including its beauty, durability and recyclability, which make it an ideal material for a wide variety of applications.

-*editor’s note: Wolverine is a fictional character created by Marvel Comics.
-Wolverine has a near-indestructible metal alloy, adamantium, bonded to his skeleton.
-Adamantium is absolutely rust proof.
+*Editor’s Note: Wolverine is a fictional character created by Marvel Comics.
+He has a near-indestructible metal alloy called adamantium bonded to his skeleton, which is also absolutely rust-proof.
 Unfortunately, this metal alloy is completely fictional and is not available on the market today.